Chapter 11: Time series

 Two operations handle timezones in pandas:

 • tz_localize(tz): stamps a naive series with a timezone.
-The values do not change, only their meaning.
+The values don’t change, only their meaning.

 • tz_convert(tz): shifts a timezone-aware series to a different timezone.
 The values change to represent the same instant in the target zone.